basicsaki/wunder/README.md

           discount_price = total
         end
         discount_price
       end

+If the discount is on an item define eligible method as mentioned below.Item is the individual item scaned during the checkout.
+Define calculate_discounted_price to compute the new value after discounts. return false if your rule has only basket specific discounts.

+      def eligible?(_item)
+        false
+      end

+      def calculate_discounted_price(basket_item, discount_type)
+        if discount_type == "percentage"
+          discount = compute_discount(basket_item)
+          basket_item.product.price = discount
+        elsif discount_type == "flat_rate"
+          basket_item.product.price = value
+        end
+      end

 Methods in concerns/rule_validations can be used readily to validate the input parameters while capturing the rule.